yao-laboratory/metaSRNA/README.md

    Or download directly from the NCBI website (not recommended).

-   (2) Download fna and gtf files from NCBI, already provide for you in: test_folder/input/genomic.fna,genomic.gtf.
+   (2) Download fna and gtf files from NCBI, or if you wanna use same study we tested, visit here: https://doi.org/10.5281/zenodo.17643841

    use wget:
    ```sh